Rules for Hosting a Compliant Medicare Sales Event

 Cancelations

-Not everything goes as planned.
+Things can come up: a family emergency, inclement weather, or another business matter.
 Sometimes you may have to cancel your sales event.

 While the Medicare Advantage & Part D Communication Requirements don’t require you to submit sales event cancellations in HPMS, you should follow the best practices below and any policies set forth by your carriers.